manuwehmeier/manuwehmeier/README.md

 # Moin it's Manu!
 Welcome to my github profile

-I am a front-end developer from Germany who is always eager to learn new things.
-Currently it's hybrid app development which is on my plate.
+I am a front-end / mobile app developer from Germany who is always eager to learn new things.

 ## Things I know